Yankee Doodle Dandy

-Yankee Doodle Dandy is a 1942 American biographical musical film about George M. Cohan, known as "The Man Who Owned Broadway".
+Yankee Doodle Dandy is a 1942 American biographical musical drama film about George M. Cohan, known as "The Man Who Owned Broadway".
 It stars James Cagney, Joan Leslie, Walter Huston, and Richard Whorf, and features Irene Manning, George Tobias, Rosemary DeCamp, Jeanne Cagney, and Vera Lewis.
 Joan Leslie's singing voice was partially dubbed by Sally Sweetland.

 The film was written by Robert Buckner and Edmund Joseph, and directed by Michael Curtiz.
 According to the special edition DVD, significant and uncredited improvements were made to the script by the twin brothers Julius J. Epstein and Philip G. Epstein.
 The film was a major hit for Warner Brothers, and was nominated for eight Academy Awards, including Best Picture, winning three.